 01 of 22

-Kate Arends, founder of lifestyle blog, Wit & Delight, had a decidedly... dreary and uninspiring space in her Tudor-style cottage in St. Paul, MN.
-She decided to do something about it.Continue to 2 of 20 below.
+Kate Arends, the founder of lifestyle blog Wit & Delight, had a decidedly dreary and uninspiring space in her Tudor-style cottage in St. Paul, Minnesota.
+See how she turned it around.Continue to 2 of 22 below.

 After: Modern Makeover